ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 library.
 If you did, you could exclude it from ``test_parse_chunks.py``.

-Integration Testing
+Integration testing
 ~~~~~~~~~~~~~~~~~~~
-This section explains :ref:`Wrapped Service Methods` and :ref:`Remote Method
+This section explains :ref:`Wrapped service methods` and :ref:`Remote method
-Invocation Testing`.
+invocation testing`.

-Wrapped Service Methods
+Wrapped service methods
 +++++++++++++++++++++++
-Any PyAnsys library that provides functionality by wrapping a gRPC interface
+Any PyAnsys library that provides features by wrapping a gRPC interface
-should include tests of the gRPC methods exposed by the proto files and wrapped
+should include tests of the gRPC methods exposed by the PROTO files and wrapped
 by the Python library.
-They would not be expected to test the functionality of
+They would not be expected to test the features of
 the server but rather the APIs exposed by the server.
 For example, if testing
 the gRPC method ``GetNode``, then your integration test would test the wrapped
 Python function.
 If the Python library wraps this gRPC method with a